dmbarbour/glas/glas-src/language-g0/README.md

 ## Export

-        export list, of, defined, words
+        export ImportList
         export [ Program ]

-The 'export' entry, if present, must be the final entry in the g0 module.
-It may take the form of a word list or function.
-In case of a word list, any words that aren't in the list are removed from the dictionary.
-In case of a function, it receives the module dictionary as input (including 'dict' header), and may return an arbitrary value as output to become the module's compiled value.
+In case of an import word list, we'll export only the final words represented by this list.
+In case of a function, the function must be 1--1 arity, receiving the dictionary as input and returning the compiled module value.
 If absent, is equivalent to `export []`, returning the unmodified dictionary.

+The export function may return any Glas value, not limited to a dictionary.
+Thus, the export function can potentially be useful for adaptation between Glas system languages, or procedural generation of data modules.

 ## Static Evaluation